LOCAL GOVERNMENT CODE

 Acts 1987, 70th Leg., ch.
 149, Sec.
 1, eff.
 Sept.
 1, 1987.
 Amended by Acts 1999, 76th Leg., ch.
 1250, Sec.
 1, eff.
 Sept.
 1, 1999; Acts 2001, 77th Leg., ch.
 113, Sec.
 1, eff.
 May 11, 2001.

 Sec.
 394.004.
 APPLICATION OF CHAPTER TO CERTAIN RESIDENTIAL DEVELOPMENTS.
-This chapter applies only to a residential development at least 90 percent of which is for use by or is intended to be occupied by persons of low and moderate income whose adjusted gross income, together with the adjusted gross income of all persons who intend to reside with those persons in one dwelling unit, did not for the preceding tax year exceed the maximum amount constituting moderate income under the housing finance corporation's rules, resolutions relating to the issuance of bonds, or financing documents relating to the issuance of bonds.
+This chapter applies only to a residential development at least 90 percent of which is for use by or is intended to be occupied by households of low and moderate income whose adjusted gross income did not for the preceding tax year exceed the maximum amount constituting moderate income as defined under the housing finance corporation's rules, resolutions relating to the issuance of bonds, or financing documents relating to the issuance of bonds.

 Acts 1987, 70th Leg., ch.
 149, Sec.
 1, eff.
 Sept.
 1, 1987.